 Of course there are other options for collecting your eggs, such as egg collecting aprons!

-These are usually handmade aprons with perfectly spaced front pockets or one large cushioned pocket to cradle your eggs as you walk from your coop to the house.
+These are usually handmade aprons with perfectly spaced front pockets or one large cushioned pocket to cradle your eggs as you walk from your backyard chicken coop to the house.
 No more stuffing eggs into your pockets when you were outside and were not prepared to collect your eggs (been there!).

 There are many egg apron designs out there, like this handmade linen one: